amirhossein-kz/HiFormer/README.md

 # SwinRetina paper
+All configurations are available in the Run.txt file.

+Batch Size 10 works in Kaggle and Colab.

 Config 1:

-Batch Size 10 works in Kaggle.
 ```
 $ cd Segmentation
 $ pip install -r requirements.txt